 Knowing how to create a SharePoint site and intranet is complex.
 It requires a lot of preparation work for companies.
 Third-party intranet solutions, such as Powell Intranet, make it possible to quickly create, personalize and deploy a social intranet that employees and IT love.

-Below is a comparison table so you can decide whether to stick with native SharePoint or opt for an intranet solution, like Powell Intranet.
-But if you want to deep dive into the difference between Powell Intranet vs SharePoint, we’ve got the article for you: Powell Intranet vs SharePoint: The Comparison You’ve Been Looking For
+Below is a comparison table to decide whether to stick with native SharePoint or opt for an intranet solution like Powell Intranet.
+But if you want to dive deep into the difference between Powell Intranet vs SharePoint, we’ve got the article for you: Powell Intranet vs SharePoint: The Comparison You’ve Been Looking For

 |Standard SharePoint||Powell Intranet|